Sensing the Chinese Diaspora: How Mobile Apps Can Provide Insights into Global Migration Flows: Introduction

 Many of these country-centric mobile apps also include a location-based service which takes advantage of the smartphone's API access to the smartphone's current GPS location.
 For example, the Yik Yak application displays bulletin board messages that are within a few kilometers of the user.
 The WeChat application includes a People-Nearby service which displays WeChat users who are within a few kilometers.
 In fact, most of the apps shown in Table~\ref{tab:nearby} provide a location-based service similar to WeChat's People-Nearby.

 In this paper, we will show how country-centric apps with location-based services can be used to collect fine-grained geographic data and time-series about diaspora.
-Although the methodology in this paper can potentially applied to a variety of ethnic and cultural groups (Kakao Talk for the Korean diaspora, VK for the Russian diaspora, JDate for the Jewish diaspora, and so on), in this paper we will focus on using WeChat to study the Chinese diaspora.
+Although the methodology in this paper can potentially applied to a variety of ethnic and cultural groups (Kakao Talk for the Korean diaspora, VK for the Russian diaspora, JDate for the Jewish diaspora, and so on), we will focus on using WeChat to study the Chinese diaspora.

-The contributions of this paper are as follows: \begin{itemize} \item We develop an automated data collection methodology for collecting usage and social media information from country-centric mobile apps.
+The contributions of this paper are as follows: \begin{itemize}[wide=1pt,leftmargin=10pt] \item We develop an automated data collection methodology for collecting usage and social media information from country-centric mobile apps.
 The method can be scaled to hundreds of cities, and does not require the mobile app to provide an HTML interface that can be scrapped.
 Although we develop the methodology for WeChat, it can be applied to other country-centric mobile apps. \item Applying this methodology to WeChat's People Nearby service, we take measurements for 32 cities on four consecutive Saturday afternoons. \item We show how the WeChat People Nearby data can be mined to obtain relative estimates of the Chinese diaspora among the cities.
-As the WeChat People Nearby service is primarily used by users in the 18 to 30 years old demographic, we argue that the relative estimates provide insight into immigration movements for younger generations. \item As there is no ground truth, we corroborate the estimates by providing journalistic evidence of recent Chinese growth, which matches what is being observed from our mobile data. \item We also use Google Places to obtain information on the number Chinese business establishments in the same cities.
-We argue that the number of business establishments reflects immigration trends for older generations.
-The combined data provides interesting insights to the modern Chinese diaspora and how it has changed in recent years. \item By investigating the social media posts, we also investigate the extent WeChat users are employing the receiving country's native language.
+As the WeChat People Nearby service is primarily used by users in the 18 to 30 years old demographic, we argue that the relative estimates provide insight into immigration movements for younger generations. \item As there is no ground truth, we corroborate the estimates by providing journalistic evidence of recent Chinese growth, which matches what is being observed from our mobile data. \item By investigating the social media posts, we also investigate the extent WeChat users are employing the receiving country's native language.
 High rates of employment implies a high degree of assimilation. \end{itemize}

-To the best of our knowledge, this is the first proof-of-concept study to leverage location-based mobile apps and the Google Places API for the purpose of measuring and analyzing diaspora.